ori-frenkel/event-manager/README.md

 # event-manager
 will be added

-# How to Run
-* run the main class - EventManagerCrudApiApplication
-* tested on java 19

 ## API Endpoints - Can be seen in the swagger documentation
 // todo, add authenticated